Pros and Cons of Full-Time Van Life

 Think you're ready for full-time van-life?
 Preparing for #vanlife takes careful consideration.
 Check out our list of important questions to ask before giving up your home and making the transition to full-time van life.

-If you are thinking about van life, in the process of buying a camper van, or in the middle of a van conversion, you might be grappling with the question of whether you should give up your home and live indefinitely in a van full-time.
+If you are thinking about starting van life, in the process of buying a camper van, or in the middle of a van conversion, you might be grappling with the question of whether you should give up your home and live indefinitely in a van full-time.

 In 2016, I got my first Sprinter Van, moved out of my apartment, and spent nearly two years rent-free.
 It was a liberating time full of adventure, self-realization, and growth, but it also came with challenges.
-I loved the freedom of not having rent and stuff holding me back, but there were definitely things I didn’t consider – like what happens when your van needs repairs or if you need to spend extended time in a city where there isn’t abundant free camping
+I loved the freedom of not having rent and stuff holding me back, but there were definitely things I didn’t consider – like what happens when your van needs repairs or if you need to spend extended time in a city where there isn’t abundant free camping.

 In this blog post, I share the pros and cons of full-time van life that you’ll want to consider before you take the plunge.
 Evaluating the benefits of van life and the difficulties that sometimes arise will help you to decide whether you are ready to give up a conventional life (at least for a bit) for the unknown.